skhomyn/fitbit-viewer/README.md

-# How to Run Team 13's Prototype
+#CS2212 - Team 13's Final Submission

+#A Fitbit Application

 Team 13 has developed a user-friendly and innovative new application that receives Fitbit data.
-The user can use this application for tracking statistics, reviewing accolades and monitoring their goals.
+The user of this application can use it for tracking statistics, reviewing accolades and monitoring their goals.

-This application has been developed for Mac OS X.
+This application has been developed for Mac OS X and implemented by connecting to Fitbit's API.
+It was built using the programming language Java.
+Some libraries used to build this application included: Java.io, Java.beans, Java.lang, Java.awt, Javax.swing, Java.util.

+#Installation

 First, we need to generate an ssh key.
 In Git Bash or Terminal, type: